Brad Guigar: Evil Inc After Dark

 In June 2015 Guigar launched Evil Inc After Dark on Patreon as an NSFW spin-off of the main Evil Inc comic.
 After Dark content is exclusive to paying fans and continues romantic Evil Inc plot points via sex-positive forays into characters' bedrooms.

 Webcomics.com

 Webcomics.com is an advice site run by Guigar which includes tutorials, community discussion, and job information relating to comics.
 Guigar also co-authored the book How to Make Webcomics (2008) with Dave Kellett, Scott Kurtz, and Kris Straub.
 Around the same time, the quartet hosted the podcast Webcomics Weekly (2007-2011).

 ComicLab

 Since 2018 Guigar has co-hosted the podcast ComicLab with fellow cartoonist Dave Kellett.
 It's aimed at comic professionals and semi-professionals, marketed as a show "about making comics — and making a living from comics!"
-As of August 2024 there are 350 episodes of ComicLab available on Spotify with a rating of 4.9.
+As of May 2026 there are 440 episodes of ComicLab available on Spotify with a rating of 4.9.
+An additional 437 exclusive Pro Tips episodes are available through a paid Patreon subscription.

+In 2025 Guigar was one of three co-hosts for The Wrong Way show on YouTube.